-The plant is found moderate active in inhibiting acetylcholinsterase enzyme.
-Its total phenolic content, total antioxidant capability and free radical scavenging capability is also very high for this plant.
-But this plant lacks in containing flavonoids.
+The plant is found moderate active in inhibiting Acetylcholinsterase enzyme.
+Its total phenolic content, total flavonoid content and also its total flavanol content is not that much promising.
+But is reducing power is quiet high compare to its other activity.
 As it is only crude methyl extract of the plant, so further research is need to find out the most effective molecule from the mixture of molecule that is biologically active.